ssha-org/ssha_web/content/Sustainability.md

 <br />

-#### For the full set of survey questions and results, please download the Survey Summary PDF (link below), which includes the open-ended questions and responses from the survey participants.
+#### For the full set of survey questions and results, please download the survey summary PDF (linked below), which includes the open-ended questions and responses from the survey participants.

 [2022 SSHA Post-Conference in Chicago Survey](https://ssha.org/files/2022_Post-Conference_Survey.pdf)